 Alcohol Abuse Treatment Program

-Alcohol has been around for thousands of years and is widely used in our society.
-To many it is viewed as a norm to social events and to others a social lubricant.
-However, as with anything it is to be consumed in moderation.
-Alcohol consumption can lead to blurred vision, slurred speech, slowed breathing, and impaired judgement.
-Those afflicted with alcoholism find it difficult to use in moderation.
-The National Institute for Alcohol Abuse and Alcoholism considered Alcohol Use Disorder as a “medical condition characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational, or health consequences”.
-Alcohol abuse can have long-lasting effects on the brain and cause serious damage to the alcoholic’s esophagus and liver among other negative effects on the body.
-Alcohol Use Disorder is the number one substance use disorder in the United States.
+Alcohol use disorder is the number one substance use disorder in the United States.
 As alcohol can be purchased in many places and is readily available it can be difficult to remain abstinent from the substance.
 The majority of those struggling with alcohol abuse require a medically assisted detox due to the life-threatening withdrawal process.
 The alcohol detox process can be highly unpleasant, but with medical supervision the symptoms of alcohol withdrawal can be mitigated.

 Do You Suffer From Alcohol Use Disorder?

 Alcohol Abuse, like many substance use disorders, cannot always be determined by the addicted person.
 Often, the alcoholic has an inability to see the debilitating effects of their consumption of alcohol and can be in denial of any problems stemming from their drinking.
-It can take a friend or family member pointing out issues to the alcoholic for them to begin to recognize they may have a problem with drinking.
-If you suffer from the following symptoms you may have an alcohol use disorder:
+Therefore, it can take a friend or family member pointing out issues to the alcoholic for them to begin to recognize they may have a problem with drinking.

 Alcohol Abuse Symptoms